inBeat/inbeat-website/content/top-influencers/tiktok/cinema/canada/_index.md

 ---
-title: Top 10 Cinema TikTok Influencers In Canada In 2023
+title: Top 10 Cinema TikTok Influencers In Canada In 2024
 description: >-
-  Find top cinema TikTok influencers in Canada in 2023.
+  Find top cinema TikTok influencers in Canada in 2024.
 Most popular hashtags: #fyp #foryou #cinematics #foryoupage.
 platform: TikTok
-hits: 91
+hits: 94
-text_top: Identify the most popular TikTok profiles on inBeat.
+text_top: Discover the top-rated TikTok influencers on inBeat.
-text_bottom: Our database holds 91 TikTok influencers like this in Canada for you to contact.
+text_bottom: inBeat aggregates 94 TikTok influencers like this in Canada for you to connect with.
 profiles:
   - username: "kiersten.annee"
     fullname: >-